-- CRE REIT faces significant competition in seeking tenants and it may be difficult to find replacement tenants; - increases in prevailing market interest rates may increase interest expense and may result in a decline in the market price of CRE REIT's units; - CRE REIT may suffer large losses if any of the properties incurs damage from a natural or man-made disaster; - any inability to obtain financing for future acquisitions could adversely affect the growth of the portfolio; - CRE REIT's failure to satisfy a complex series of requirements pursuant to Japanese tax regulations would disqualify CRE REIT from certain taxation benefits and significantly reduce the cash distributions to the unitholders; and - ownership rights in some of CRE REIT's properties may be declared invalid or limited.

-In addition, CRE REIT is subject to the following risks:

-- risks related to increasing operating costs; - risks related to CRE REIT's dependence on the efforts of the AIFM's key personnel; - risk that distributions to unitholders may be lower than expected - risk of dilution to unitholders due to additional issuances of units; - risk of delinquent payment or nonpayment by CRE REIT on its investment corporation bonds; - risks of concentrating investment properties on logistics properties; - risks related to entering into forward commitment contracts; - risks related to holding the property in the form of co-ownership interests (kyōyū-mochibun); - risks related to compartmentalized ownership interests; - risks related to properties on leased land or subject to leasehold interests; - risks related to third party leasehold interests in the land underlying CRE REIT's properties; - risks related to holding the property through trust beneficiary interests; - risks related to properties not in operation (including properties under development); - risks related to ownership of land only where buildings are owned by third parties; - risks related to the defective title, design, construction or other defects or problems in the properties;
+- typically designed for a specific use, which may make it difficult to find substitute tenants; - CRE REIT faces significant competition in seeking tenants and it may be difficult to find replacement tenants; - increases in prevailing market interest rates may increase interest expense and may result in a decline in the market price of CRE REIT's units; - CRE REIT may suffer large losses if any of the properties incur damage from a natural or man-made disaster; - any inability to obtain financing for future acquisitions could adversely affect the growth of the portfolio; - CRE REIT's failure to satisfy a complex series of requirements pursuant to Japanese tax regulations would disqualify CRE REIT from certain taxation benefits and significantly reduce the cash distributions to unitholders; and - ownership rights in some of CRE REIT's properties may be declared invalid or limited. - In addition, CRE REIT is subject to the following risks: - risks related to increasing operating costs; - risks related to CRE REIT's dependence on the efforts of the AIFM's key personnel; - the risk that distributions to unitholders may be lower than expected - the risk of dilution to unitholders due to additional issuances of units; - the risk of delinquent payment or nonpayment by CRE REIT on its investment corporation bonds; - risks related to concentrated investment in logistics properties; - risks related to entering into forward commitment contracts; - risks related to holding the property in the form of co-ownership interests (kyōyū-mochibun); - risks related to compartmentalized ownership interests; - risks related to properties on leased land or subject to leasehold interests; - risks related to third party leasehold interests in the land underlying CRE REIT's properties; - risks related to holding properties through trust beneficiary interests; - risks related to properties not in operation (including properties under development); - risks related to ownership of land only where buildings are owned by third parties;

-- risks related to impairment losses relating to the properties; - risks related to tenant leasehold deposits and/or security deposits; - risks related to tenants' default as a result of financial difficulty or insolvency; - risks related to the insolvency of master lessors; - risks arising from leased properties being subleased, such as the inability to select sublessees and rental revenue being adversely affected by the sublessee's economic situation; - risks related to reserved land (horyu-chi) based on land readjustment law (Japanese law "Tochi kukaku seiri hou"); - risks arising from the purchaser's warranty against CRE REIT with respect to defects in any property CRE REIT sells to the purchaser; - risks related to relying on expert appraisals and engineering, environmental and seismic reports as well as industry and market data; - risks related to the presence of hazardous or toxic substances in the properties, or the failure to properly remediate such substances; - risks related to strict environmental liabilities for the properties; - risks related to the amendment of applicable administrative laws and local ordinances; - risks related to investment in trust beneficiary interests; - risks related to investment in real estate-based securities; - risks related to the tight supervision by regulatory authorities and compliance with applicable rules and regulations; - risks related to being unable to benefit from reductions in certain real estate taxes enjoyed by qualified J-REITs; and - risks related to changes in Japanese tax laws.
+- risks related to defective title, design, construction or other defects or problems with CRE REIT's properties; - risks related to impairment losses relating to CRE REIT's properties; - risks related to tenant leasehold deposits and/or security deposits; - risks related to increasing costs due to measures to prevent global warming; - risks related to tenants' default as a result of financial difficulty or insolvency; - risks related to the insolvency of master lessors; - risks arising from leased properties being subleased, such as the inability to select sublessees and rental revenue being adversely affected by a sublessee's economic situation; - risks related to reserved land (horyu-chi) based on land readjustment law (Japanese law "Tochi kukaku seiri hou"); - risks arising from a purchaser's warranty claims against CRE REIT with respect to defects in any property CRE REIT sells to a purchaser; - risks related to CRE REIT's reliance on expert appraisals and engineering, environmental and seismic reports as well as industry and market data; - risks related to the presence of hazardous or toxic substances in the properties, or the failure to properly remediate such substances; - risks related to strict environmental liabilities for CRE REIT's properties; - risks related to the amendment of applicable administrative laws and local ordinances; - risks related to investment in trust beneficiary interests; - risks related to investment in real estate-based securities; - risks related to the tight supervision by regulatory authorities and compliance with applicable rules and regulations; - risks related to being unable to benefit from reductions in certain real estate taxes enjoyed by qualified J-REITs; and - risks related to changes in Japanese tax laws.